 The Requirements for Candidacy

-- Take a total of 30 course credits at graduate level.
+- Take a total of 30 course credits at graduate level, predominantly at 500-level and above.
 Each course must have a minimum grade of B- and the average grade must be at least B.

 - Take and pass two qualifying exams.
 They are typically taken early in the winter term of the first year but they are also offered each spring.